mikacuy/point2cyl/README.md

 ```

 ## Pre-trained Models
 The pretrained models for our Point2Cyl can be found in [results](results/).
+DeepCAD pretrained model can be downloaded [here](http://download.cs.stanford.edu/orion/point2cyl/DeepCAD.zip).

 ## Visualization
 Example commands to run visualization script are as follows: